Should I Use A Credit Card To Purchase A VPN?

 What Does “No Log” Really Mean?

 Many VPN providers pride themselves on being what’s called a “no log” VPN, which (supposedly) means that no part of your credit card information or personal details is kept on their local servers.
-The point of this is not to protect their users from hackers, but rather legitimate investigative departments like the FBI or NSA who might want to get information on a user who’s keen to keep their online activities a secret.
+The point of this is not to protect their users from hackers, but rather from legitimate investigative departments like the FBI or NSA who might want to get information on a user who’s keen to keep their online activities a secret.

 This is where anonymous payment services come in.
 Some of the more popular options in this department include:

 By using an anonymous payment option like any of those listed above, you can guarantee that your credit card, debit card, or bank account information will never be exposed during the initial transaction.
 Not only that, but even if the authorities wanted to somehow use your exposed IP address to try and identify you, without any details available from your payment processor, it becomes next to impossible to actually tie you (as a real-life person) back to the device that was used to connect to the VPN in the first place.
+How to protect your credit card to purchase a VPN?
+Read the full article!

 Of all the options listed above, generally, the two most secure routes will be either a gift card or cryptocurrency.
 Many VPNs at the bare minimum will accept one or the other, while most premium providers will put up the option to use both if you so choose.
+Use anonymous payment instead of a credit card to purchase a VPN.

 Gift cards can be purchased in a physical store with cash, rendering them essentially untraceable.
 Similarly, cryptocurrency operates off the back of what’s known as the “blockchain”, a system of checks which completely obscures the source of an original transaction while still verifying the coin itself was purchased with real money.